railsuser2014/openobject-doc-book-en/9/22_Google/22_Google_earth.rst

    :scale: 50
    :align: center

 This is the screen shot for finding the delivery routes from warehouse location to customer location.
 Here we can see there are different routes in different colours.
-By clicking on particular route we get the information about Customer Location, Warehouse Location, Number of Products sent and Number of delieveries made.
+By clicking on particular route we get the information about Customer Location, Warehouse Location, Number of Products sent and Number of deliveries made.

 (3) KML for ``Partners``